 Catherinastraat 29, Breda

 Around the corner of the Begijnhof, you will find the Stedelijk Museum Breda.
 In this beautiful museum, you can immerse yourself in the history of Breda and its royal past.
 Learn more about the ancestors of William of Orange with the aid of extraordinary historical objects and paintings.

 In 1625, the city was occupied by the Spanish.
 This moment was recorded by the Spanish painter Velázquez.
 The original now hangs at the Prado in Madrid, but a replica of the Surrender of Breda can be seen at the Stedelijk Museum Breda.

 Boschstraat 22, Breda

 Want to spend the night in royal style?
 Book one of the lovely rooms at the Hotel Nassau Breda and sleep in a former city palace.
 This beautiful hotel merges old and new.
 Want to enjoy this great hotel without spending the night?
 Book a table for lunch or dinner at Restaurant Liefdegesticht in the old monastery associated with the palace.

 Nieuwstraat 21-25, Breda

 Breda is not the only Dutch city with a royal past.
 At less than an hour from Breda, you will find Delft and The Hague, two cities with a royal ambiance.
-Or visit the beautiful palace gardens of Het Loo Palace in Apeldoorn.
+Visit Leeuwarden, the royal city of the Frisian Nassaus or the beautiful palace gardens of Het Loo Palace in Apeldoorn.
 Immerse yourself further into the history of the Dutch Royal Family in other royal cities.